Genevieve Blinn

-Genevieve Blinn (born Genevieve Clothilde Nannery; June 12, 1874 – July 20, 1956) was a Canadian actress who appeared on stage and in Hollywood silent motion pictures.
+Genevieve Clothilde Blinn (née Nannery; June 12, 1874 – July 20, 1956) was a Canadian actress who appeared on stage and in Hollywood silent motion pictures.
 She was a native of New Brunswick, Canada.

 Family

 Genevieve Nannery was the last member of an old theater family from Saint John, New Brunswick.
 Her brother Ed Nannary was a stage actor in New York City and on the west coast.
 Her sister May performed as a star of the old Alcatraz Theater in San Francisco, California.

 Stage career

 In October 1906 Blinn was the leading woman in the Ezra Kendall production of Swell, Elegant Jones.
 A comedy in three acts, the play was staged at the Wilmington, Delaware, Opera House.
 Brinn acted in stage roles opposite Richard Mansfield, Robert Mantel, and Willard Mack.

 Blinn came to Los Angeles, California, in February 1912 as the leading lady of the Burbank Stock Company.
 Her arrival was in the press after she established a name for herself in eastern theatrical engagements.
 In New York she appeared at the head of the Crescent Stock Company for the previous five months.
 Her first performance with Burbank came as "Ann Brown" in a farce called Seven Days.
 The primary comedy figure, Blinn played a woman who believed in theosophy.